keptn/keptn.github.io/content/docs/0.14.x/bridge/_index.md

 ---
-title: Keptn Bridge
+title: Keptn Bridge (Web UI)
 description: The user interface of Keptn that presents all projects and services managed by Keptn.
 It is automatically installed with your Keptn deployment.
-weight: 21
+weight: 8
 ---

 ## Views in Keptn Bridge